hitoshi-watase/sercrod/docs/reference/directives/event-click.md

   Each iteration has its own `@click` that sees the iteration’s `item` in scope.

-When structural directives replace or remove the element, Nablla tears down and re-attaches `@click` listeners as needed, so you do not need to manage them manually.
+When structural directives replace or remove the element, Sercrod tears down and re-attaches `@click` listeners as needed, so you do not need to manage them manually.

 #### Best practices